Trinity College Dublin: Associated Institutions

 The School of Business in association with the Irish Management Institute forms the Trinity-IMI Graduate School of Management, incorporating the faculties of both organisations.
 Trinity College has also formerly been associated with several other teaching institutions, such as St Catherine's College of Education for Home Economics (now closed), Magee College and Royal Irish Academy of Music, a music conservatoire, and The Lir National Academy of Dramatic Art, the national conservatoire for theatre training actors, technicians, playwrights and designers to a professional and industry standard.
 The Lir is also advised by the Royal Academy of Dramatic Art in the UK.

 Parliamentary representation

 The university has been linked to parliamentary representation since 1613, when James I granted it the right to elect two members of parliament (MPs) to the Irish House of Commons.
 The franchise was originally restricted to the Provost, Fellows and Scholars of Trinity College.
 This was expanded in 1832 to include those who had received an MA, and in 1918 all those who had received a degree from the university.
-Representatives at Westminster included Edward Gibson, W. E. H. Lecky and Edward Carson.
+This right was extended to elect MPs to the Westminster parliament after the Acts of Union 1800; representatives at Westminster included Edward Gibson, W. E. H. Lecky and Edward Carson.

 Since the new Constitution of Ireland in 1937, the university has formed a constituency which elects three senators to Seanad Éireann.
 Notable representatives have included Noel Browne, Conor Cruise O'Brien and Mary Robinson.